S-RM/wiskess_rust/README.md

         Optional.
 The end time to when we want to look for interesting information.
 Normally aligned with the incident timeframe.
         Caution: specifying a high number of days will cause performance issues.

-    --claws-out
-        Optional.
-Run an intense system-wide scan for IOCs using ripgrep and loki
 </details>

 ## Examples for wiskess